 Here are some of the most common types of business loan lenders.

 Online direct lenders have become increasingly popular among businesses in recent years — especially as banks have stricter eligibility requirements.
+Online lenders might come with higher interest rate and fees, but they also have higher acceptance rates and faster turnaround times.
 These lenders can sometimes provide funding in as little as 24 hours and don’t have nearly as tough qualification criteria.

 Peer-to-peer lenders are similar to online lenders, except they don’t provide the funding themselves.
 Instead, they connect you to investors who will fund your loan through their online platform.

 Bank loans are the Holy Grail of business lending: Everyone seems to want one, but most business owners can’t seem to find one.
 Banks seem like an obvious place to go for a loan, especially if you’ve been borrowing for a long time.
 However, bank business loans aren’t always what they’re cracked up to be.
 They usually take more time to receive and sometimes require interviews or even site visits before you can even be considered for a loan.

 Online marketplaces are sometimes confused with peer-to-peer lenders, but they’re not quite the same.
 Rather than matching you with investors, online marketplaces match you with lenders.
 It’s an easy way to see a wide selection of lenders, but you’re typically limited to the marketplace’s partners, and therefore not exposed to all possible lenders and loans.

 Five tips to get the best business loan